Generative Spoken Dialogue Language Modeling: Experimental Setup

 We train the HifiGAN model on a small subset of the Fisher dataset segments consisting of 120 speakers with 10 minutes each.
 These speakers were selected to be of high intelligibility using the average perplexity of a phone recognizer trained on the clean Librispeech 100h training subset \cite{riviere2021towards}.
 The model is trained to generate the audio waveform given HuBERT units of a segment and a speaker embedding vector.

 For the DLM models, we use a transformer model consisting of 6 layers, with 8 attention heads per layer, and an embedding size of 512.
-When cross attention is used, it is added to the top 4 transformer layers.
-We show in Table \ref{SC-tab:n_cross_layers} the effect of number of cross attention layers on language modeling metrics.
-We train the DLM model on the parallel unit streams encoded from 2000 hours of stereo audio on 32 GPUs, with a batch size of 370 seconds of audio per GPU for a total number of 250k steps.
+When cross-attention is used, it is added to the top 4 transformer layers.
+We show in Table \ref{SC-tab:n_cross_layers} the effect of number of cross-attention layers on language modeling metrics.
+We train the DLM model on the parallel unit streams encoded from 2000 hours of stereo audio, each sample contains up to 6144 unit pairs, an equivalent of 123 seconds.
+The models are trained on a total of 32 V100 32GB GPUs, with a batch size of 370 seconds of audio per GPU for a total number of 250k steps.
 We used an Adam optimizer \cite{kingma2014adam} with a max learning rate of $5 \times 10 ^{-4}$.
 The implementation of the DLM model is done using the fairseq~\cite{ott2019fairseq} toolkit.
+It took us 66 hours on average to train 100k steps of DLM models without edge unit prediction, and 95 hours with additional edge unit prediction objective.

 We also train a Multi-Stream Transformer Language Model (MS-TLM, \citealp{Kharitonov2021pgslm}), a single transformer model taking two streams of units as input and autoregressively predict the next units in both streams.
 It is a standard Transformer Language Model, with 6 layers, 8 attention heads per layer and an embedding size of 512, with the difference that the embedding layer concatenates the two embeddings of the two parallel units, and the output layer produces two softmax layers to predict the next units in both streams.
 We train the MS-TLM model similarly to the DLM models as previously mentioned.
+Training 100k steps of MS-TLM model took us 40 hours.

+For the cascaded system, we use a pre-trained ASR model\footnote{ We use the robust wav2vec2-large \href{https://github.com/facebookresearch/fairseq/tree/main/examples/wav2vec\#pre-trained-models}{model} fine-tuned on Switchboard dataset \cite{hsu21_interspeech}.
+For decoding, we use the 4-gram KenLM language model trained on Switchboard dataset.} to decode the Fisher dataset.
+We then train a standard 6-layer Transformer Language Model on the turn-based conversations obtained from the ASR.
+We pre-process the text using a byte pair encoding (BPE, \citealp{sennrich-etal-2016-neural}) with 20k iterations and limit each sample to have 512 tokens.
+We trained the language model for 100k steps on 32 V100 32GB GPUs with a batch size of 2048 tokens per GPU.
+We use the same optimizer as for other models.
+Finally, we use the Google TTS API to synthesize generated conversations, with two different voices indicating two different speakers.